Alyssa Cole: Career

 Lena Hart, Kianna Alexander, Piper Huguley, and Kate McMurray.
 At times, Cole has taken part in the month-long challenge of National Novel Writing Month (NaNoWriMo) to encourage her writing habits and finish longer works.

 Cole's An Extraordinary Union, published in 2017, won multiple awards, and her book A Princess in Theory was named one of The New York Times most notable books of 2018.
 Her 2020 thriller novel When No One Is Watching garnered acclaim from critics.

 Cole is a prominent figure in the effort to increase the representation of black authors in the romance publishing industry.
 Her discussion for the need for diversity in the genre has occurred in convention panels and on Twitter.

 In late December 2019, Romance Writers of America (RWA) suspended Courtney Milan, chair of the ethics committee, after other romance authors filed complaints with the RWA because she highlighted racist tropes in those authors' books on social media.
 With Milan's permission, Alyssa Cole made documents related to the dispute public on Twitter.

 Themes

 Cole's writing often contains political and activist elements.
 One of her historical novel series takes place during the Civil War and contains heroines and heroes who are involved in important political events in American history.
 Another historical series, set in the American 1960s, sees Cole's characters in the middle of the civil rights movement.
+Cole's works of historical fiction set in America often thematically connect love and freedom.
 Her contemporary novel, A Princess in Theory, contains a hero who is a prince of a small, fictional African country that deals with advances and issues modeled after real life nations of similar size and geography.